Smoovie Phone (SP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Smoovie Phone Historical Price

-According to the latest data gathered on Smoovie Phone live price page, the current price of Smoovie Phone is 10.09USD.
-The circulating supply of Smoovie Phone(SP) is 42.07K SP , giving it a market capitalization of $424.54K.
+According to the latest data gathered on Smoovie Phone live price page, the current price of Smoovie Phone is 10.29USD.
+The circulating supply of Smoovie Phone(SP) is 42.07K SP , giving it a market capitalization of $432.82K.

 The Smoovie Phone Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.